 11. St Sebastian

 The image of this saint is very precarious.
 Botticelli painted a very tall, slender, and sort of scrawny figure clearly in suffering.
 According to Emile Gebhart and Victoria Charles, Botticelli here references Donatello’s canon of proportions.
-This meant creating a slightly exaggerated slender figure, which is the opposite of what his master taught him of full rounded bodies.
-By doing this, he achieves a sense of majesty in the depiction of the human figure.
+This meant creating a slightly exaggerated slender figure, contrary to what his master taught him—full, rounded bodies.
+In doing this, he achieves a sense of majesty in the depiction of the human figure.

-It is important to understand the historical context to appreciate why Botticelli would have painted this saint.
-According to Barbara Deimling, during this time St Sebastian was one of the most venerated saints in Italy as patron of those infected by the plague.
-Barbara Deimling suggests this painting probably was an expression of gratitude for being spared from the plague.
-It is not a very common motif, so hopefully, you will remember it in this collection!
+It’s important to understand the historical context to appreciate why Botticelli would have painted this saint.
+According to Barbara Deimling, during this time St. Sebastian was one of the most venerated saints in Italy as patron of those infected by the plague.

 10. Annunciation